 The Master of Education Degree in Elementary Education prepares candidates to teach in grades one through six.
 The program leads to a Massachusetts Initial License.
 The rationale for the program comes from the increasing need for highly-qualified teachers whose instruction results in a positive impact in classrooms.
-The goals of the program are to produce teachers who are able to describe, analyze, evaluate, and create diverse learning for ALL students that is developmentally-appropriate, culturally-responsive, and that uses research-based best practices.
+The goal of the program is to produce teachers who can describe, analyze, evaluate, and create diverse learning that is developmentally-appropriate, is culturally-responsive, and uses research-based best practices.
 The focus of the Elementary Education Program is to prepare candidates who will give students in grades 1-6 classrooms the enduring skills to meet 21st century and college readiness.